vvvv/The-Gray-Book/reference/libraries/texturefx.md

 ### Recommended base shaders

 #### TextureFX
-Derives from SpriteShaderBase and ShaderUtils.
+Derives from ImageEffectShader and ShaderUtils.

 #### FilterBase
 Derives from TextureFX.
 Allows to you implement the Filter() function, which comes with the color of the input texture as parameter: